ekingan/short-url/README.md

 #### Setup

 To run this app locally you will need to have Ruby and PostgreSQL installed.
-If you need guidance getting your environment set up, there is a pretty great tutorial here: http://railsapps.github.io/installrubyonrails-mac.html
+If you need guidance getting your environment set up, there is a great tutorial here: http://railsapps.github.io/installrubyonrails-mac.html

 1. clone repo
 2. bundle install